← Adversent — Brand & Platform UX Case Study · Dashboard Design · Design System

 The outcome

-Early students achieved a 35% course completion rate — a significant result in a category where most platforms consider anything above 10-15% a success.
-The modular design system also made it substantially faster to add new courses and content types without reworking the core interface.
+Early students achieved a 35% course completion rate — a significant result in a category where engagement and retention are persistent challenges.
+The modular design system also made it faster and easier to introduce new courses, content types and platform features without reworking the underlying experience.